tommantonela/ASE-tool/README.md

-# ASE-tool
+# Sen4Smells
 Tool for Prioritizing Architecture-Sensitive Smells based on a Technical Debt Index

-ASE-tool is licenced under the Apache License V2.0.
+Sen4Smells is licenced under the Apache License V2.0.

-The main functionality of the ASE-tool is providing assistence to engineers for interpretating Technical Debt metrics in terms problematic Architectural Smells and system packages.
+The main functionality of the Sen4Smells is providing assistence to engineers for interpretating Technical Debt metrics in terms problematic Architectural Smells and system packages.

-ASE-tool is able to perform a sensitivity analysis for a collection of system values provided by a predetermined debt index.
+Sen4Smells is able to perform a sensitivity analysis for a collection of system values provided by a predetermined debt index.
 Our approach relies on two building blocks:
 1. The adaptation of an existing SA method to AS-based debt indices.
 2. A decomposition strategy for dealing with the index at different granularity levels.